coherent17/2024-ICCAD-Problem-B/README.md

 * log 06/17:
     * Output floating problem.
     * FF input doesn't come from IO or other FF, ie come from std cell and this std cell is floating input.

+* log 0625 init cluster and add script to download boost, run $ make boost first before compile the code...
+    * Cheng help to check if the newest testcase still have output floating problem...
+    * MeanShift: buildRtree > KNN > shiftFF
+    * compile flags, all program should be static-link, otherwise, the program can't be run on TSRI server, see detailed in makefile